What: thru-hike of the Alpe-Adria Trail (AAT).

 This was a successful and enjoyable hike.
 The Soca River in Slovenia was especially memorable.
 The scenery was very diverse and often very attractive.

 The routing and waymarking problems described below took a bit of the edge off the trip, so overall I give it four and not five stars.
-That said, it seems possible, even likely, that those problems will have been fixed by the time I’m writing this report three years later; if so, then future hikers wouldn’t share the negative issues we had.
+That said, it seems possible, even likely, that those problems will have been fixed by now; if so, then future hikers wouldn’t share the negative issues we had.

 To put the route problems in perspective, on our wilderness trips in the U.S. we hike off-trail extensively and we are very comfortable reading maps and the landscape, finding optimal routes, and facing the occasional adversity that off-trail travel presents.
 But long on-trail hikes are different in nature and one of the things I love about them is that they are absolutely free of mental stress or the need to make any decisions at all.
 Hike, eat, sleep, repeat.
 Having a long route line in front of me with no need to make any decisions is a unique and very gratifying way to spend a month.
 Due to AAT route and waymarking problems, we had to puzzle through multiple sources of information at far too many intersections and the result was that I couldn’t consistently enjoy mindless walking.